 Having a generator can be a lifesaver during power outages or emergencies.
 It serves as a reliable backup power source that offers peace of mind and security by ensuring that essential appliances and devices remain operational when the grid goes down.
-But for your generator to work well, you need to know how to connect or hook it up to your house correctly.
+But for your generator to work well, you need to know how to connect a generator to your house.

 Step 1: Choose the Right Generator